Skip to main content

 Brain Plasticity

 How does a bee's brain support the striking changes in behavior that take place during maturation?
 One part of the answer lies in the mushroom bodies, a brain region that is the center of learning and memory in insects.
 Together with the laboratory of Prof. Susan Fahrbach, formerly at Illinois and now at Wake Forest University, we discovered about a 20% increase in the volume of a specific area of the mushroom bodies as worker bees mature.
 This volume increase occurs in a mushroom-body subregion where synapses (connections) are made between neurons from other brain regions that are devoted to sensory input.
-This was the first report of such brain plasticity in an invertebrate!
+At the time this was the first report of such brain plasticity in an invertebrate!
 It was particularly exciting because volume increases in brain regions in vertebrates reflect increases in certain cognitive abilities.
 The increase in the mushroom bodies might be learning-related.

 Molecular Basis of Honey Bee Dance Language